-This article is someone’s story about how isolation affects mental and physical health, of how his mental health was impacted.
+This article is nearly half of someone’s story about how perceived social isolation affects mental and physical health, or how his mental health was impacted.
 The word isolation conveys seclusion and loneliness.
-For most of us, isolation or lack of social contact and physical activity leads to negative mental health.
-Isolation is not really a psychological issue, but it causes some critical mental health problems like depression and anxiety.
+For most of us, isolation or lack of social interaction and cognitive function leads to negative mental health.
+Isolation is not really an issue of social psychology, but it causes some critical mental health problems like depression and abusive relationships.
+Why do you feel isolated?
 How does isolation do this?
 How does it destroy social relationships?
-And how does it affect our mental health?
+And how does it affect the mental health of older adults?
 Yes, indeed, social isolation and loneliness may be a public health priority.

 Mental Health And Isolation

 Have you ever been in social isolation and loneliness?
 If you did, did it affect your well-being?
 Did you experience having depressive symptoms?
 How was your own isolation experience?
 Here’s mine.

 When covid 19 pandemic hit the world, most people seemed to be in panic mode, scared for their mental and physical health. buying everything in bulk.
 But that was not the case for me.
 Though aware of the mental health consequences, I shopped for a few days’ worth of supplies on purpose so that I had an excuse.

 Of course, COVID-19 existed ( mental health professionals confirmed it).
 It is a more serious person’s risk than any other illness according to the Centers For Disease Control or CDC, which could lead to early death.
 People were isolated and required physical distancing, and many businesses closed because most people were not allowed to go out.
 It apparently impacts physical and mental health, as it results in low self-esteem, poor sleep quality, negative interpersonal relationships, and isolation and loneliness.

 Well-Being during Isolation: My Routine Got Messed Up

 Let me take you to when my well-being went awry during seclusion.